 Timelines.

-Except as expressly provided by this code, the university may set deadlines related to the investigation and hearing process.
+Except as expressly provided by this Code, the university may set deadlines related to the investigation and hearing process.
 Absent extraordinary circumstances, respondents must submit all witness names and evidence for submission at least two business days prior to a scheduled hearing.

 Advisor.

 The respondent may choose to bring an advisor for support throughout the disciplinary process.
 The advisor (i.e., support person) may be any person other than a witness.
-The advisor may only counsel the student and may not actively participate in the disciplinary process, unless clarification is needed as determined by the hearing body.
+The advisor may only counsel the student and may not actively participate in the disciplinary process, unless the hearing body determines that clarification is needed.

 Witnesses.